-The NCRP Executive Committee is a Standing Committee and is comprised of the PRP Co-Chairs (one Tribal & one county), Co-Vice-Chairs (one Tribal & one county), and two additional members (one Tribal & one county).
-The PRP reconsiders the members' appointment every two years or on an as-needed basis.
+The NCRP Executive Committee is a standing committee and is comprised of the LC Co-Chairs (one Tribal & one county), Co-Vice-Chairs (one Tribal & one county), and two additional members (one Tribal & one county).
+The LC reconsiders the members' appointment every two years or on an as-needed basis.
 The Executive Committee provides day-to-day leadership for the NCRP, providing guidance to staff, reviewing and signing letters of support, representing the NCRP with legislators and key agency partners and making time-sensitive decisions on behalf of the NCRP.
-Any time sensitive decisions made by the Executive Committee reflect previous PRP direction and are consistent with PRP approved goals and objectives.
+Any time sensitive decisions made by the Executive Committee reflect previous LC direction and are consistent with LC approved goals and objectives.
 Decisions are made by unanimous or majority vote.
-When majority vote cannot be reached, the decision is brought before the full Policy Review Panel for consideration.
-Executive Committee decisions are reported via email or provided as an update to the full PRP at their next quarterly NCRP meeting.
+When majority vote cannot be reached, the decision is brought before the full Leadership Council for consideration.
+Executive Committee decisions are reported via email or provided as an update to the full LC at their next quarterly NCRP meeting.
+A listing of current LC Executive Committee members can be found at https://northcoastresourcepartnership.org/partnership/.